 Did Ann-Margret teach Elvis any Swedish?

-Spring Swedish Language Classes Are Coming!
+Fall Swedish Language Classes Are Coming!
 The Swedish Club offers Swedish language classes at all levels, from beginning to advanced—plus our popular conversation and drop-in classes.
+Fall session starts in early October.
 Prepare for your next trip to Sweden, or brush up on what you've already learned.
 Check out the schedule and sign up.

 Founded in Seattle in 1892, the Swedish Club has grown to become a center of Scandinavian activities in the Pacific Northwest.
 Our members are not only Swedes and other Scandinavians, but people of many cultural backgrounds.
 Learn more about membership.